jakey-wan-kenobi/yay/README.md

 ### Firebase Database
 Firebase is awesome for getting things scaffolded quickly.
 I highly recommend it for casual hacking, and I even in several production apps (like this one), though I likely would have used something like Postgres if I intended for this to be a larger effort.

-In this case, our `account/database.js` component creates our database instance, and we pass it around to the entire app by importing the module.
+In this case, our `account/database` component creates our database instance, and we pass it around to the entire app by importing the module.

 ### Authentication
 We use the Slack OAuth flow, combined with JSON Web Tokens (JWTs), as our authentication system.
 No passwords.
-I wrote more about the flow [here](LINK).
+I wrote more about the flow [here](https://github.com/jakey-wan-kenobi).
 To summarize: user clicks the Sign In button => user is sent to Slack => user authorizes the app => user is sent back to Yay along with a payload that identifies them => we verify that payload, create a JWT, and send it back to the browser for them.
 Now they’re logged in.

-Check out the `auth` directory, along with the `site/auth.js` component to learn how this works.
+Check out the `auth` directory, along with the `site/auth` component to learn how this works.

 ### Documentation & Commenting
 I began using the JSDoc commenting style to mark up my components, even though I don’t plan to use the auto-documentation capabilities.
 I just wanted a consistent way to implement comments and inline documentation.
 I found this extremely helpful.
 I think it could even serve as an intermediary step to getting static typic setup in your codebase (because JSDoc asks you to define the types of all your function parameters, which invites you to think about it).